Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Introduction

 where $\| \cdot \|$ is the operator norm.
 Also, as $p \to \infty$, we have

-Moreover, under assumption (\ref{eq_comp_vol_omeg}), in (\ref{eq_ext_as}), one can replace $p^{\frac{n - m+ 1}{2}}$ by an asymptotically better estimate if and only if $Y$ is a totally geodesic submanifold of $(X, g^{TX})$, i.e. the second fundamental form, see (\ref{eq_sec_fund_f}), vanishes. \end{thm} \begin{rem} a) The boundness of $\kappa_N$ follows from the bounded geometry condition, see Corollary \ref{cor_kap_n_bnd}.
-In particular, the right-hand side of (\ref{eq_norm_asymp}) is finite.
+Moreover, under assumption (\ref{eq_comp_vol_omeg}), in (\ref{eq_ext_as}), one can replace $p^{\frac{n - m+ 1}{2}}$ by an asymptotically better estimate if and only if $Y$ is a totally geodesic submanifold of $(X, g^{TX})$, i.e. the second fundamental form, see (\ref{eq_sec_fund_f}), vanishes. \end{thm} \begin{rem} a) From the bounded geometry condition $\kappa_N$ is bounded, see Section \ref{sect_bnd_geom_cf}.

 b) By the remark after (\ref{eq_ext_op}), we see that this theorem gives an asymptotic of the optimal constant in Ohsawa-Takegoshi extension theorem.
 For other versions of optimal Ohsawa-Takegoshi extension theorem, see Błocki \cite{BlockiOToptimal}, Guan-Zhou \cite{GuanZhouOToptimal}.